github/octoforce-actions/docs/Getting Started.md

     - Open a pull request for your issue branch against your release branch.
 A workflow will attempt to deploy your PR to the UAT org for your issue.
 You may need to refine your package.xml and .forceignore files and re-retrieve your org's metadata to get your deployment to pass.
 14. Once your UAT deployment passes, you can merge the pull request created above and create and merge a new pull request that merges your release branch to your main branch.
 This will deploy your metadata to your production org.

+Consult the [dev flow](./Dev_Flow.md) documentation to learn how your team should use this project once it has been set up.

 ## Required Configurations